 app:layout_constraintStart_toStartOf="parent"

-app:layout_constraintEnd_toEndOf="parent"
+app:layout_constraintEnd_toEndOf="parent" />

 </androidx.constraintlayout.widget.ConstraintLayout>

-Step 4: Implementing the scanning modes
+Step 4: Implement the barcode scanning feature

 Go to MainActivity.kt and add the necessary imports: